 In the United States, quality wines are produced in California, Oregon, Washington, and also Texas, Virginia, and the state of New York.

 Of all these states, the most popular is undoubtedly California, which represents approximately 90% of American wine production and is the largest exporter of wines to the EU.
+California’s role in the craft beer movement globally has influenced both the pricing for craft beers and consumers’ taste preferences, just as it did with wine.

 Indeed, Californian wines are today one of the must-have references for wine lovers from Europe.
 Within the state that encompasses 139 American Viticultural Areas (AVAs), the most famous wine regions are Napa Valley and Sonoma County, where the modern wine industry of the United States was born and where the best American Cabernet Sauvignon and Pinot Noir are produced.
 Napa Valley is also the place where Robert Mondavi, a significant person in the history of American viticulture, together with Baron Rothschild, created Opus One, an amazing Bordeaux blend considered one of the finest and most prestigious American reds.